Improvisational theatre: Comedy

 Three improvisers performing longform improv comedy at the Gorilla Tango Theatre in Chicago.

-Modern improvisational comedy, as it is practiced in the West, falls generally into two categories: shortform and longform.
+Modern improvisational comedy, as is practiced in the West, falls generally into two categories: shortform and longform.

 Shortform improv consists of short scenes usually constructed from a predetermined game, structure, or idea and driven by an audience suggestion.
 Many shortform exercises were first created by Viola Spolin, who called them theatre games, influenced by her training from recreational games expert Neva Boyd.
 One example of a game would be performers creating a scene and a "director" performer pointing to one performer after a line repeatedly.
 Each time, the performer being pointed to will rewind and say a new line.
 The shortform improv comedy television series Whose Line Is It Anyway? has familiarized American and British viewers with shortform.

 Longform improv performers create shows in which short scenes are often interrelated by story, characters, or themes.
 Longform shows may take the form of an existing type of theatre, for example a full-length play or Broadway-style musical such as Spontaneous Broadway.
 One of the better-known longform structures is the Harold, developed by ImprovOlympic co-founder Del Close.
 Many such longform structures now exist.
 Actors such as Will Ferrell, Tina Fey, and Steve Carell found their start in longform improv.

 Longform improvisation is especially performed in Chicago, New York City, Los Angeles, Austin, Atlanta, Dallas, Boston, Minneapolis, Phoenix, Philadelphia, San Francisco, Seattle, Detroit, Toronto, Vancouver, and Washington, D.C., and is building a growing following in Baltimore, Denver, Kansas City, Montreal, Columbus, New Orleans, Omaha, Rochester, NY, and Hawaii.
 Outside the United States, longform improv has a growing presence in the United Kingdom, especially in cities such as London, Bristol, Glasgow, and at the Edinburgh Festival Fringe.